DavidRandallPeters/UnrealEngine/UE4_023_3rdPerson-I_BPVariables.md

 <br>

-Here, we're multiplying our input by an incredibly large, arbitrary number.
+Here inour *BP_PlayerPawn* blueprint, we're multiplying our input by an incredibly large, arbitrary number.

 The number is huge because the torque value takes the mass of the mesh into account (measured in Newton centimetres).